NFL playoff schedule 2022: Bracket, Super Bowl date, time, TV channel, scores for AFC, NFC games - ProFootballTalk

-Get the full NFL playoff schedule for 2022 below including TV channels, kickoff times, how to watch information and more.
-Plus, check back for final scores, results and analysis for every AFC and NFC playoff game.
+Get the full NFL playoff schedule for this year below including TV channels, kickoff times, how to watch information and more.
+Plus, check back for final scores, results and analysis for every AFC and NFC playoff game in 2022.

 2022 NFL Playoff Bracket